Asassine20/gemtcg/src/content/post/the-importance-of-an-auto-feed-card-scanner-for-ebay-pokemon-card-reselling.md

 Here’s an example of how a scanned image looks compared to a smartphone photo:
-![Scanned vs Smartphone Image](https://s7ub4m8kg7.ufs.sh/f/vSQesHp5YCfTnySpVZgWZsHRNhEjPSyTYF8tOuxVCpBi61or) As you can see, the pictures take on the scanner (bottom two pictures) display a lot better on eBay than the pictures taken from a camera/phone (top two pictures).
+![Scanned vs Smartphone Image](https://s7ub4m8kg7.ufs.sh/f/vSQesHp5YCfTnySpVZgWZsHRNhEjPSyTYF8tOuxVCpBi61or) As you can see, the pictures taken on the scanner (bottom two pictures) display a lot better on eBay than the pictures taken from a camera/phone (top two pictures).

 ### 5\. **Easier Bulk Processing**